 The Species Invasion

 The cycad aulacaspis scale, Aulacaspis yasumatsui (Hemiptera: Diaspididae), was discovered infesting cycads in 1994 in the Montgomery Botanical Center in southern Florida after unknowingly being brought to the Center on cryptically infested plants imported from Southeast Asia (Tang et al., 2006), where it is native (Takagi, 1977).
 Infestations of the scale were particularly severe on Cycas spp. and Stangeria eriopus (a South African cycad in a monotypic genus).
 From this single infestation point, the scale spread throughout Florida and into other southeastern U.S. states and Texas.
 Hawaiʻi became infested with the cycad aulacaspis scale by 1998, when the pest was detected on Oahu, and the scale has subsequently been found on the islands of Hawaiʻi and Kaua’i (Heu et al., 2003).
 The scale was found in Guam in 2003 on ornamental king sagos (Cycas revoluta) (Terry and Marler, 2005).
 Within two years, the scale spread throughout most of Guam and invaded the native forests of Cycas micronesica, an indigenous tree unique to Micronesia (Moore et al., 2005a).
 The pest was discovered on Rota in 2007 (Calonje, 2008) and Palau in 2008 (Orapa and Cave, 2010).
-The cycad aulacaspis scale is now established in many tropical and subtropical regions and countries, including the West Indies, Mesoamerica, New Zealand, Indonesia, Singapore, Philippines, China, Vietnam, Micronesia, West and South Africa, and southern Europe (Howard et al., 1999; Weissling et al., 1999; Hodgson and Martin, 2001; Moore et al., 2005a; Bográn et al., 2006; Germain and Hodges, 2007; Segarra-Carmona and Pérez-Padilla, 2007; Marler, 2012; Muniappan et al., 2012; Normark et al., 2017; Dimkpa et al., 2021; Marler et al., 2021).
+The cycad aulacaspis scale is now established in many tropical and subtropical regions and countries, including the West Indies, Mesoamerica, New Zealand, Indonesia, Singapore, Philippines, China, Vietnam, Micronesia, West and South Africa, and southern Europe (Howard et al., 1999; Weissling et al., 1999; Hodgson and Martin, 2001; Moore et al., 2005 (there is no 2005b); Bográn et al., 2006; Germain and Hodges, 2007; Segarra-Carmona and Pérez-Padilla, 2007; Marler, 2012; Muniappan et al., 2012; Normark et al., 2017; Dimkpa et al., 2021; Marler et al., 2021).
 The dispersal factor responsible for this broad distribution is the intracontinental commercial movement of cycads, but private collectors may in part be another pathway for spread.
 The presence of cycad aulacaspis scales on the leaves is easily visible, but the insect can cryptically occupy coralloid roots (Fig. 1A), excised leaf bases on trunks, and cataphylls covered by tomentum (Fig. 1B), where it is difficult to be seen by phytosanitary inspectors (Marler and Moore, 2010).

 Nature of the Problem